essif-lab/framework/docs/terms/objective.md

 type: concept
 typeid: objective
 stage: draft
-hoverText: "Objective: Something toward which effort is directed: an aim, goal, or end of action (Merriam-Webster)."
+hoverText: "Objective: Something toward which a Party directs effort (an aim, goal, or end of action)."
 ---

 ### Short Description